pesalerno/Pseudacris-island-genomics/README.md

 	find: 		\_\d\d\n
 	replace:	\n
-which fixes input files for SNP names.
+which fixes input files for SNP names, since they can't contain SNP position (55609_56), the regular Stacks output format, but only the actual SNP ID (55609).

 ######Then, re-run populations using the whitelist to obtain per-population pi stats: